J.P. Crawford Player Props: Mariners vs. Blue Jays

 J.P.
 Crawford At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 66th, his on-base percentage ranks 21st, and he is 111th in the league in slugging.
+- Among qualifying hitters, he ranks 74th in batting average, while his on-base percentage ranks 22nd and he is 113th in slugging.

-- He has hit a long ball in eight games this year (8.9%), homering in 2.1% of his trips to the plate.
+- In 8.8% of his games this year, he has gone deep, and 2.1% of his trips to the dish.

-- Crawford has picked up an RBI in 22 games this year (24.4%), with more than one RBI in eight of those contests (8.9%).
+- Crawford has an RBI in 22 of 91 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 42.2% of his games this year, with more than one run scored in 13.3%.
+- He has scored in 38 of 91 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.